boilerrobotics/rover-code/README.md

 ## Setup

 The folder [src](./src/) is the main folder to work with.
-This ROS working space is tested on ROS Iron on Ubuntu 22.04 LTS and ROS Eloquent on Ubuntu 18.04 as it is a Jetson TX2 environment.
+This ROS working space is tested on ROS Iron on Ubuntu 22.04 LTS.
+Some packages are tested with ROS Eloquent on Ubuntu 18.04 as it is a Jetson TX2 environment.
 Installation guide can be found in [tutorial](./tutorial/) To run the code, you will need to compile and install.
 To compile